tytydraco/yessleep/out/I_were_hired_to_patrol_a_government_building_but_I_was_only_allowed_to_patrol_the_first_floor.md

 But I know they have total control.

 They could kill me any second, a bullet could have penetrated one of the walls and through my head anytime.
-I don’t know why they haven’t.
+I don’t know why they haven’t done it yet.
 Maybe they’re just playing with their food.

 Anyway, now you know.